bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

   </template>
 </HighlightCard>

-**Note:** The caret will always be shown when using `split` mode
+**Note:** The caret will always be shown when using `split` mode.

 ## Dropdown supported sub-components

 The following components can be placed inside your dropdowns.
-Using any other component or markup may break layout and/or keyboard navigation
+Using any other component or markup may break layout and/or keyboard navigation.
 | Sub-component | Description |
 | ----------------- | ---------------------------- |
 | `<b-dropdown-item>` | Action items that provide click, link, and `<router-link>`/`<nuxt-link>` functionality.
 Renders as an `<a>` element by default |